jcseo1028/jcseo1028.github.io/_posts/2022-11-24-book-ATOMICHABIT.md

 20. Self Control is Overrated
 21. Make a Habit Attractive
 22. Cultural Influences
-23. Making a Bad Habit Undesirable24.
-Forward Motion
+23. Making a Bad Habit Undesirable
+24. Forward Motion
 25. Take the Easy way
 26. Use the Two Minute Rule
 27. Take Drastic Action
-28. I want It Now29.
-Keeping on Track
+28. I want It Now
+29. Keeping on Track
 30. Be Accountable
 31. Genetics Versus Hard Work
 32. Just Right
 33. Be Careful of Complacency